Launch Recite Me assistive technology

 Communication skills: if your child has received support from a Speech and Language Therapist then they will have recommended relevant support strategies for you child, and this practice should continue and be shared with school.
 You should also show the new school any communication aids your child is using (eg: PECS).

-If you would like to talk to someone who can give advice and guidance about transition support please call the Milton Keynes Council, SEND Support Line on 01908 657825 between 9.30am and 3.30pm weekdays or email on SENDSupport@milton-keynes.gov.uk
+If you would like advice and guidance about transition support please contact the Milton Keynes Council, SEND Support Service via email on SENDSupport@milton-keynes.gov.uk

 Transitions including Phase Transfer